Community-led local development: Operation and objectives

 CLLD projects are managed by local action groups (LAGs).
 Members of LAG may be public authorities (such as municipalities or other local or regional public bodies), public-private entities, associations, NGOs, companies, citizens and many more types of players.
-Decisions are taken in executive committees in which the voting right of private players must at least attain 51%, avoiding a qualified majority of public players.
+Decisions are taken in executive committees in which private players must have at least 51% of the votes, thus avoiding public-sector control.

-Projects are implemented under so-called local development strategies (LDS), providing an in-depth assessment of the area, objectives and expected results.
-A new LDS is developed for each programming period, allowing to address new challenges and opportunities.
-As the LDS present the main backbone of a LEADER-region, they are (in most cases) developed in close cooperation with local and regional stakeholders, such as citizens, members of the LAG and other private or public partners (bottom-up approach).
-Each LDS must involve a relatively small, rural area, with a population of between 10,000 and 100,000 inhabitants.
+Projects are implemented as part of local development strategies (LDSs), which include in-depth assessments of the area, objectives and expected results.
+A new LDS is developed for each programming period, allowing new challenges and opportunities to be addressed.
+As the LDSs present the main backbone of a LEADER area, they are (in most cases) developed in close cooperation with local and regional stakeholders, such as citizens, members of the LAG and other private or public partners (bottom-up approach).
+Each LDS must involve a relatively small area, with a population of between 10,000 and 100,000 inhabitants.

-LEADER presents an initiative which is funded by the European Union's Common Agricultural Policy (CAP) investment pillar (Pillar II) and is implemented by the Member State's CAP Strategic Plans during the 2023-2027 programming period.
+LEADER is funded by the European Union's Common Agricultural Policy (CAP) investment pillar (Pillar II) and is implemented by the Member State's CAP Strategic Plans during the 2023-2027 programming period.

 In France, the whole country is eligible with the exception of urban areas with over 50,000 inhabitants.
 France has 140 local action groups.
 In Luxembourg, all of the country's rural municipalities are eligible (with one exception).
 Luxembourg has 5 LAGs.